stevenpawley/Rsagacmd/README.md

 paths to the input data to be used as arguments, if the data is stored in the appropriate file formats (GDAL-supported single-band rasters, OGR supported vector data, and comma- or tab-delimited text files for tabular data).
 In addition, **Rsagacmd** currently supports the following R object classes to pass data to SAGA-GIS, and to load the results back into the R environment:

 -   Raster data handling is provided by the R **raster** package.
     Raster-based outputs from SAGA-GIS tools are loaded as `RasterLayer` objects.
-For more details, see the 'Handling of raster data'.
+For more details, see the ‘Handling of raster data’.
 -   Vector features that result from SAGA-GIS geoprocessing operations are output in ESRI Shapefile format and are loaded into the R environment as simple features (`sf`) objects.